chrismytton/gist-img/README.md

 ## Known limitations

-* Can only hand files less than ~50k
+* Can only handle files less than ~50k
 * Only handles png files

 ## License